The cost of shipping to Italy is 6€, free above 39€.

 The Pistachio in Antiquity

-As early as the 10th century BC, in the time of the Assyrians, the pistachio was considered a precious commodity, so much so that it was reserved for only a few people, such as Queen Sheba and her chosen ones.
+Already in the 10th century B.C., in the time of the Assyrians, the pistachio was considered a precious commodity, so much so that it was reserved for only a few people, such as Queen Sheba and her chosen ones.
 This privilege reserved for the few was due not only to the rarity of the fruit, but also to its nutritional and symbolic properties.
 In the Bible, it is recounted that in 1802 B.C., the prophet Jacob offered the Pharaoh of Egypt a selection of myrrh, honey, almonds and pistachios, a gesture that demonstrates the high value attributed to this fruit even in ancient times.

 The Arrival of Pistachio in Sicily

 The history of the pistachio is deeply linked to Sicily, a land that has known how to value this fruit like few others.
-Although the cultivation of the pistachio officially began in Sicily only in the 19th century, the first steps towards its spread date back many centuries earlier.
-It was in fact the Arabs, who landed on the island in 827, who brought with them the tradition of the pistachiostarting cultivation in the provinces of Agrigento and Caltanissetta.
+Although the cultivation of pistachios in Sicily only officially began in the 19th century, the first steps towards their spread date back many centuries earlier.
+It was in fact the Arabs, who landed on the island in 827, who brought the pistachio tradition with them, starting cultivation in the provinces of Agrigento and Caltanissetta.

-But it is in Bronte, a small town on the slopes of Etna, that the pistachio found its ideal habitat.
-Thanks to the special climate and mineral-rich volcanic soil, the pistachio of Bronte developed unique characteristics that made it famous throughout the world.
+But it is in Bronte, a small municipality on the slopes of Mount Etna, that the pistachio found its ideal habitat.
+Thanks to its special climate and mineral-rich volcanic soil, the Bronte pistachio developed unique characteristics that made it famous worldwide.
 It is no coincidence that the dialectal terms 'frastuca' and 'frastucara', which indicate the fruit and the plant respectively, derive from Arabic, testifying to the cultural and linguistic influence left by the Arabs in Sicily.

 The Global Pistachio Spread

 The pistachio has not remained confined to the lands of the Mediterranean and the Middle East.
-Since the 19th century, the cultivation of pistachio also spread overseas, reaching California in 1873.
-California, with its Mediterranean climate, proved to be fertile ground for the cultivation of the pistachioso much so that today the United States is among the world's leading producers of this fruit.
+Starting in the 19th century, pistachio cultivation also spread overseas, reaching California in 1873.
+California, with its Mediterranean climate, proved to be a fertile ground for pistachio cultivation, so much so that today the United States is among the world's leading producers of this fruit.

-In addition to California, the pistachio has found a home in Australia, New Zealand and New Mexico, where cultivation has been successfully introduced.
-Despite this global expansion, Italian production, although representing only a small portion (about 1%) of world production, continues to be considered a niche of excellence, with the pistachio of Bronte, which enjoys an unparalleled reputation.
+In addition to California, pistachios have found a home in Australia, New Zealand and New Mexico, where cultivation has been successfully introduced.
+Despite this global expansion, Italian production, although representing only a small portion (about 1%) of world production, continues to be considered a niche of excellence, with Bronte pistachios enjoying an unparalleled reputation.

 Pistachio Varieties and Their Environmental Contribution

-There are several varieties of pistachioeach with unique characteristics that make it suitable for specific environments and climatic conditions.
+There are different varieties of pistachios, each with unique characteristics that make them suitable for specific environments and climatic conditions.
 In addition to the Pistacia verawhich is the best known and most cultivated variety, there are other species such as the Pistacia terebinthus, the Pistacia atlantica and the Pistacia lentiscus.
-These varieties are particularly widespread in the Mediterranean basin and Western Asia, regions that are home to most of the pistachio.
+These varieties are particularly widespread in the Mediterranean basin and Western Asia, regions that are home to most pistachio plants.

-One of the most interesting features of the pistachio is its ability to adapt to arid and rocky terrain.
+One of the most interesting characteristics of the pistachio tree is its ability to adapt to arid and rocky soils.
 This resilience makes it a valuable ally in attempts to combat desertification, a growing problem in many parts of the world.
-The plant of the pistachio is able to thrive in conditions where other crops would fail, helping to stabilise the soil and maintain biodiversity.
+Indeed, the pistachio plant is able to thrive in conditions where other crops would fail, helping to stabilise the soil and maintain biodiversity.

 The Pistacia Germplasm Bank

-Precisely because of the crucial role that the pistachio can play in the fight against desertification, numerous studies and research have been conducted on this plant.
-This has led to the establishment of a Pistacia germplasm bank, now kept at the Jacob Blaustein Institutes for Desert Research in Israel.
-This bank preserves a wide range of varieties of pistachiocontributing to genetic conservation and research for the improvement of future crops.
+Precisely because of the crucial role that pistachios can play in the fight against desertification, numerous studies and research have been conducted on this plant.
+This led to the establishment of a Pistacia germplasm bank, which is now kept at the Jacob Blaustein Institutes for Desert Research in Israel.
+This bank preserves a wide range of pistachio varieties, contributing to genetic conservation and research for the improvement of future crops.

 The Pistachio in Sicilian Culture

 The pistachio is more than just a dried fruit for Sicily; it is an integral part of local culture and traditions.
 In Bronte, the pistachio is affectionately called 'green gold', a nickname that reflects its economic and symbolic value to the community.
-Every two years, the harvest of the pistachioan event that involves the entire population and is celebrated with festivals and fairs.
+Every two years, the pistachio harvest takes place in Bronte, an event that involves the entire population and is celebrated with festivals and fairs.

-The pistachio is also the main ingredient of many typical Sicilian sweets, such as torrone, frutta martorana and the famous 'pistacchioso', a sweet made from pistachio which is prepared using traditional methods handed down from generation to generation.
-In the past, the elders of Bronte called 'frastucata' a typical sweet made with pistachioa term that testifies to the importance of this fruit in daily life and local traditions.
+Pistachio is also the main ingredient of many typical Sicilian sweets, such as nougat, frutta martorana and the famous 'pistacchioso', a pistachio-based sweet made with traditional methods handed down from generation to generation.
+In the past, the elders of Bronte called a typical sweet made with pistachio 'frastucata', a term that testifies to the importance of this fruit in daily life and local traditions.

 Nutritional Properties and Benefits of Pistachios